The Return of the Repressed: The John Fahey Anthology: Reception

 Music critic Robert Christgau gave the album an A− rating, writing "...after two decades of asking myself why he's any better than Leo Kottke I've decided it's a spiritual thing—he's maintained a direct line to his inner amateur.
 For two whole CDs, definitely not boring.
 Just close enough to make you question the category."
-Rick Anderson, writing for Allmusic recommended the box set with reservations, also stating "...but the faint-hearted should try to listen before buying."
+Rick Anderson, writing for AllMusic, recommended the box set with reservations, stating that "the faint-hearted should try to listen before buying."

 Both the Baltimore City Paper and The New Rolling Stone Album Guide recommended The Return of the Repressed as an excellent place to start for listeners new to Fahey.

 Eric Watford of CMJ New Music wrote "His unshowy style is quiet, unhurried and flowing, using unusual tunings for gorgeous open-string resonances, and focusing on melodies and harmonies which he occasionally augmented with a taste for Indian ragas and 20th century classical composers like Ives and Bartok."